Realistic New Year’s resolutions you can set for a healthier you

 - Instead of “get more rest” try “take one day each week to rejuvenate.”
 Sometimes, stress can take a toll on your emotional and physical health.
 Aim for a healthier you by making sure to pencil in some quality me-time every week to rejuvenate.
 Set a specific day and time aside so you’ll be less likely to compromise your need to rest.

 - Instead of “lose 20 pounds” try “lose 5 pounds by February.”
 It’s good to set a big goal, but if you do, make sure to set mini goals along the way.
 Being able to celebrate the little victories in between will keep you motivated to reach your big goal by December.
 Break up your resolutions into realistic mini-goals so you can measure the success along the way.

 - Instead of “gain more strength” try “do 3 hours of therapy a day.”
 If you’re a senior looking to improve your independence, it’s important for you to have the strength you need to enjoy a healthy life.
-Try doing a specific amount of therapy a day to improve your strength, or find a local hospital or rehabilitation program that you can be referred to, that can provide the extra support and education you need to stay strong.
+Try doing a specific amount of therapy a day to improve your strength, or request a referral to a local physical and occupational therapy group.

 Committing to New Year’s resolutions is possible when you set realistic goals.
 Whether it’s healthy eating or emotional health, make sure your resolutions are specific, measurable and possible.
 Not sure where to start?
 Share this blog with a friend and come up with New Year resolutions together.
 It’s never too late to become a healthier you.